What is new(ish) / different in 2017

 Evening EventsIn the evening there are various dinners planned.
 There will usually be time between the last session of the day and when these start to go back to the halls and get changed or cleaned up.
 You will need photo ID in an acceptable form (Passport, Driver's licence/permit, POA card or Keypass) you wish to drink alcohol.

 Speaker's DinnerAll official speakers are invited by the organisers to a dinner in order to meet each other.
-Sometimes this has an "Adventure" element.
-In 2007 there was a speaker at the speaker's dinner giving tips on presentations.
+Sometimes this has an "Adventure" element. eg 2007 there was a speaker at the speaker's dinner giving tips on presentations.
+Usually it is just light food and drinks at a nicer venue.

 Professional NetworkingProfessional delegates are invited to all get together at a venue and "Network".
 Nibbles and drinks are provided.
 There is usually also an "Un-Professional delegates Networking Session" which is a less-formal alternative.